suntar/OpenMatlabFigureInOctave/README.md

 The original authors are acknowledged in the header comment.

+# MatlabFigureExtractData
+Read data from `.fig` file and save in simple text format.

 ## Functionality

 Unpacks the struct that is stored in the `.fig` file (which is a specialisation of the `.mat` format).
 Detects lines, scatter plots, surface plots within the struct as well as textual elements.